dingherself/130/handouts/_posts/2024-09-05-mackinnon-on-privacy-vs-equality.md

 ## Equality

-The even trickier issue is we actually don’t have a workable way to think about abortion as a gender equality issue.
+The even trickier problem is we actually don’t have a workable way to think about abortion as a gender equality issue.

 The prevailing understanding of gender equality is in terms of sameness and difference: treat women & men the same when they are relevantly the same; treat them differently when they are not [implicitly: social differences should match onto biological differences].